Skip to content

 If Your Request Is Refused

-If the Local Authority refuses your request for a personal budget, you will be notified in writing.
-You will have the right to request a formal review of its decision.
+We will notify you in writing if we refuse your request for a personal budget.
+You will have the right to request a formal review of our decision.

-The Local Authority is under a duty to consider any subsequent representation you make.
-Following review, the LA will notify you of the outcome in writing, and will set out reasons.
+We have a duty to consider any further representation you make.
+Following this review, we will notify you of the outcome in writing, and will set out our reasons.

-Decisions in relation to health element of an EHC plan (Personal Health Budget) remain the responsibility of the Clinical Commissioning Group (CCG).
+Decisions in relation to the health element of an EHCP remain the responsibility of the Integrated Care Board (ICB).
 They are under a similar duty to inform you in writing if they decline your request.
 They will also provide the opportunity for a formal review.

 Further Information

-If you need these documents in an alternative format, please contact ISEND Assessment & Planning (A&P) by calling 01273 336 740 or by emailing sen.caseworkassistants@eastsussex.gov.uk
+If you need the policy or guidance documents in an alternative format, please contact the Assessment and Planning admin team by:

 Additional Help and Support